webpack-contrib/css-loader/README.md

 import * as styles from "./styles.css";

 console.log(styles.fooBaz, styles.bar);
-// or if using `exportLocalsConvention: "asIs"`: console.log(styles["foo-baz"], styles.bar);
+// or if using `exportLocalsConvention: "as-is"`: console.log(styles["foo-baz"], styles.bar);
 ```